GoogleCloudPlatform/genai-for-marketing/infra/README.md

 ## Step 4 - Application Deployment

-#### Update `config.toml`
+### Update `config.toml`

-TODO: explain this better, like what the config file is.

-Configuration for the backend of the application is stored in `backend_apis/app/config.toml`.
+The configuration file acts as a control center for a marketing content generation, providing the necessary settings, prompts, and data to automate the creation of personalized and brand-consistent marketing materials.

+The following are the key sections and their functions:

+#### **Global:**

+- Sets core project settings (project ID, location).
+- Specifies credentials for Workspace access.
+- Identifies BigQuery datasets and Vertex AI resources.
+- Defines Workspace document templates and folders.
+- Sets the GCS bucket for asset storage.
+- Defines Workspace API scopes (permissions).

+#### **Prompts:**

+- Provides detailed brand information (name, vision, mission, etc.) to guide content generation.
+- Defines prompt templates for various types of content (brand statement, primary message, communication channel, email, web post, ad, headlines, descriptions).
+- Includes placeholders ({}) for dynamic content insertion.

+#### **Models:**

+- Specifies the names of AI models to use for text and image generation.

+#### **Data Sample:**

+- Provides sample data and options (age buckets, names, languages) for personalizing content.

+The template for generating this file is located under `infra/templates/config.toml.tftpl`.
+During the terraform deployment, key sections are replaced as the infrastructure is created.
+The output of this template is written to `infra/output_config/config.toml`.
+For the next step, we'll be updating this file with the details of the Google Drive Creation Step.

 Edit this file and update it with values generated during the deployment process.
 These instructions use `nano` but use whatever editor you prefer.
 From the `/infra` directory:

+1. `gdrive_folder_results.json`, contains configuration values that will need to go into `output_config/config.toml`.
+You'll see configuration values for the following:

+    - `folder_gdrive_id`
+    - `slide_gdrive_id`
+    - `doc_gdrive_id`
+    - `sheet_gdrive_id`

-1. Run `cat gdrive_folder_results.json` and copy the output to somewhere outside of your Cloud Shell window.
-You'll see configuration values for `drive_folder_id` , `slides_template_id`, `doc_template_id` and `sheet_template_id`.
-These will go into `config.toml`.
+    Copy these values and save them somewhere outside of your Cloud Shell window.

-1. Run `nano ../backend_apis/app/config.toml`
+1. From the `infra` directory, run `nano output_config/config.toml`
-1. Press ctrl+w to find `drive_folder_id` and you'll see where to enter the 4 configuration values.
+1. Search for `drive_folder_id` and you'll see where to enter the 4 configuration values.
+If you're using `nano`, you can search for these values using **ctrl+w**.
+1. Replace the following values: `folder_gdrive_id` for `drive_folder_id`, `slide_gdrive_id` for `slides_template_id`, `doc_gdrive_id` for `doc_template_id`, and `sheet_gdrive_id` for `sheet_template_id`.
-1. After updating the configuration values, press ctrl+x to exit then Y to save and enter to confim.
+1. After updating the configuration values, save file.
+If you're using `nano`, press **ctrl+x** to exit then **Y** to save and enter to confim.

 ## Application Deployment
 To deploy the backend of the application run the following command from the `/infra` folder.
 You need to use values output by `terraform apply` for this step.